Musical Director: David Pearce

 On the 'orchestral side of life' David has played for the Hallé Orchestra, the London Pro-Arte and is regularly called upon to play for orchestras all around Europe.
 Notable performances include playing bass sackbut for Forum Sinfonietta in the south of France in Mozart's "Requiem".
 His highlights also include playing in the Opéra Comique, the Salle Pleyel and the Théâtre du Châtelet, Paris, for numerous performances of French orchestral repertoire, operas and operettas with Orchestre Ostinato as principal bass trombonist under the direction of highly acclaimed conductor, Jean-Luc Tingaud.

-David is also Musical Director of his own big band - The Dave Pearce Orchestra - that he formed in 2004, Musical Director of Slidekicks Trombone Quartet based in Lincolnshire and a busy teacher of brass both in schools and privately.
+David is also Musical Director of The John Miller Orchestra, Musical Director of the Slidekicks Trombone Quartet based in Lincolnshire and a busy teacher of brass both in schools and privately.
 You can find more information by visiting his personal website: www.david-pearce.co.uk

 As well as his conducting duties, David also arranges all the music and manages the day-to-day running of the orchestra.
 When asked why he wanted to form a wind orchestra, David says: